Cow Island, Maine

 Cow Island is a 26 acre island in Casco Bay, Maine, United States, off Great Diamond Island, about 3 mi northeast of downtown Portland, and is part of the Town of Long Island in Cumberland County.

-A non-profit youth development organization called Rippleffect owns the island and has the responsibility to protect the island's natural ecosystem as well as the island's public access.
+A non-profit organization called Rippleffect bought Cow Island in 2005 for $625,000, where it runs leadership development programs for youth and adults.
+Under a permanent conservation easement created by prior owner Maine Coast Heritage Trust as a condition of the sale, public access is allowed on a stretch of the northern shore, with that land included as a stop of the Maine Island Trail.